ballerina-platform/module-ballerinax-openai.images/ballerina/tests/README.md

 ## Running Tests in the Mock Server

-To execute the tests on the mock server, ensure that the `isLiveServer` environment variable is either set to `false` or left unset before initiating the tests.
+To execute the tests on the mock server, ensure that the `IS_LIVE_SERVER` environment variable is either set to `false` or left unset before initiating the tests.

 This environment variable can be configured within the `Config.toml` file located in the `tests` directory or specified as an environment variable.